 How to Get a Forklift License

 1. Comply with the requirements.
-The minimum requirements to take the certification course: the students must be at least 18 years and above, a high school graduate or completed GED certificate, must be physically fit.
+The minimum requirements to take the certification course: the students must be at least 18 years and above, a high school graduate or completed GED certificate, and must be physically fit.

 2. Contact a certified trainer or accredited schools that provide a certification course.
 The course usually takes 1-2 days.
 Refer to the below list of training schools in Alaska.